sematext/docs/docs/logs/fields.md

 ### Adding Fields

-Field Editor allows adding new field by providing its name and [type](/logs/field-types/).
+Field Editor lets you add a new field by providing its name and [type](/logs/field-types/).

 ### Editing Fields